2021 Directed Funding Opportunity

 Please also see Frequently Asked Questions below.

-As an initial step in the application process, applicants are required to offer a brief description of your potential project via this form by Monday, March 15th, 2021 at 5 p.m.
-PST.
-Each applicant must participate in a 30 minute discussion with ABF’s principal investigators.
+Abstract submission has closed.
+After submitting an abstract, each applicant must participate in a 30 minute discussion with ABF’s principal investigators.
 Contact us at firstname.lastname@example.org for any inquiries about this opportunity.

 Proposals must be received no later than Friday, April 9th, 2021 at 5 p.m.
 PST.